mhnuk2007/StudentManagementSystem/README.md

 # 🎓 Student Management System

-A simple Java-based Student Management System that demonstrates basic **CRUD operations** using **Hibernate Core**.
-This project is designed to help beginners practice Hibernate concepts, such as session management, annotations or XML configuration, and database interaction with **MySQL** or **PostgreSQL**.
+A simple Java-based Student Management System demonstrating basic **CRUD operations** using **Hibernate Core** with **Annotations**.
+This version uses only two classes — `Student` and `Main` — to keep the structure simple and beginner-friendly.
+It uses **PostgreSQL** for database interaction.

 ---

 ## 🧠 Concepts Covered

 - CRUD (Create, Read, Update, Delete) operations
-- Hibernate ORM (Object Relational Mapping)
+- Hibernate ORM with Annotations
-- Hibernate Annotations / XML Configuration
+- PostgreSQL database connectivity
-- MySQL or PostgreSQL as backend database
+- Basic session and transaction handling

 ---